capensisma/Herald/README.md

 ## Extention API

 ### escalate and delayEscalation
- Currently notification escalation is call as soon as the notification is created.
-When it is all non 'onsite' media call their respective runners.
+ Currently notification escalation is called as soon as the notification is created.
+The media then call their respective runners.
 I would like to allow package users to delay this and call later.
 For example, I would like to check if the user is online and if so delay sending a email for 5 minutes.
 The assumption being that the user will respond to the in app notification.
 PRs are welcome ;)

 ### addRunner
 Adding more media and runners is very easy, just call `Notifications.addRunner(name, function(notification, user))`.
 The function context is media.yourMedium from addCourier.